 …As you might imagine, light is many, many times faster than radio frequencies.

-The U-Verse brand has long been confusing for customers, originally rolled out as a triple-play offering to differentiate their generic DSL service (which used ADSL) from their more advanced DSL service (using VDSL2).
+This is different from their now deprecated brand name “U-Verse,” which has long been confusing for customers, originally rolled out as a triple-play offering to differentiate their generic DSL service (which used ADSL) from their more advanced DSL service (using VDSL2).

 What Happened to the “Premier Offer” Targeted Ads Discount?